 Intentional housing communities are living spaces in which the residents have chosen to come together around a particular area of interest that will contribute to and cultivate the campus' culture of learning.
 They work together with a faculty or staff advisor to educate themselves and the larger community about their area of interest.
 Students who elect to reside in these spaces can expect to gain meaningful relationships with one another, lasting connections with staff and faculty, access to greater campus resources, and sense of pride in their community.

 All IHCs are required to host two (2) educational initiatives each semester.
 An educational initiative can be anything that increases knowledge about the community’s area of interest.
 It can be hosting a discussion, creating a blog, screening a film, or displaying thought-provoking artwork on the Magic Board.
 The audience can be as large as the Five College community or as small as the IHC group.
 Once the event is over, the IHC must submit a IHC Educational Initiative Evaluation.
-Evaluations are due no later than one week after your event.
-The ability to continue these communities is contingent upon groups hosting these events.
+Evaluations are due no later than one week after the event.
+The ability to continue these communities is contingent upon groups hosting these events, and having continued demonstrated interest from the community.
 Any questions about planning or organization can be directed to the assistant director of residence life, an area coordinator, or an RA.

 Kosher Mod, Prescott 82: A Kosher living space.
 All students welcome to apply, regardless of religious affiliation.
 Unlike other IHCs, the Kosher Mod is an institutionally-designated space and students must re-apply each year to ensure we are meeting the needs of the whole community.